deeplearningbrasil/mars-gym/docs/source/quick_start.rst

-Policy Recommendation
+Recommendation Policy
 #####################

-We need to implement a Policy Recommendation π(a|x), this is a bandit strategy 'π' when we choose the action 'a' using the context 'x'.
+We need to implement a Recommendation Policy π(a|x), this is a bandit strategy 'π' that will choose an action 'a' based on the context 'x'.

 .. image:: ../../images/math_policy_recommendation.png
   :width: 100